techlore/go-incognito/Scripts/Section 2/2_ Minimalism_.md

 things to do, because it actually speeds up your devices and improves your battery life, without really affecting convenience.
 The next lesson for section 2 will dive a little bit deeper into minimalism.
 I will see you then.

+## Changes
+***As important as making a lesson geared towards beginners can be, I have made the fatal mistake
+    of failing to mention those of you already using Linux.
+This entire lesson, as well as the previous lesson (2.2) apply to Linux.
+BleachBit offers Linux support, just as it does for Windows.***